Asset Loading#

 <Image image={icon} style={{ width: 64, height: 64 }} />

-The path passed to Resources.Load is relative to any Resources/ folder and omits the file extension.
+Path is relative to any Resources/ folder, without file extension.

 assets/ vs Resources/#